harbour/core/harbour/contrib/hbmysql/readme.txt

                provided.
 Use it as a small tutorial of tmysql.prg provided functions.

-1) See INSTALL on how to obtain/install and configure Harbour build system for mysql.
+1) See README on how to obtain/install and configure Harbour build system for mysql.

 2) Add hbmysql.hbc to your hbmk2 command line (you can also try to